GlorieZhang/gloriezhang.github.io/_pages/about.md

 My research focuses on HCI, with particular interests in human-AI collaboration, haptic interaction, and system and user experience design.
 I am dedicated to exploring how technology can enhance user experiences and foster effective human-machine collaboration.

 Beyond research, I enjoy mountain climbing 🧗, hiking 🚶, cycling 🚴, and playing badminton 🏸.
-In my free time, I’ve also taken up dancing (including hip-hop, K-pop, and jazz) and playing the drums 🥁.
+In my free time, I’ve also taken up dancing (including hip-hop, K-pop, and jazz) and playing drum sets 🥁.
 In the future, I hope to try boxing 🥊 and mixology 🍷.
 I’m an energetic 🔥 and curious 🌍 person who loves exploring new ideas and challenges.

 If you’re interested in my research or share any of these hobbies, feel free to reach out to me at: gloriezhang777[at]gmail[dot]com.